 - In this equation, ‘w’ should be non-variant to keep the frequency constant.

-- For the given amount of the field current at rotor and current consumed by load, the magnitude of the phase voltage (Vø) will be less for inductive load and high for the capacitive load.
+- For the given amount of field current at the rotor and current consumed by the load, the magnitude of the phase voltage (Vø) will be less for the inductive load and higher for the capacitive load.

-- But in case of different mathematical problems, RA should be considered.
+- But in the case of different mathematical problems, RA should be considered.

 - In real synchronous machines, the synchronous reactance is normally much larger than the winding resistance RA, so RA is often neglected in the qualitative study of voltage variations.
 For accurate numerical results, RA must be considered.